jeslaspravin/Cranberry/ReadMe.md

 * For `TestEngine` start from [TestEngine-Main].
 In order to run `TestEngine` additional Assets directory with raw assets are necessary.
 If you want to run `TestEngine.exe` download and extract [Assets.zip] in Runtime folder

 ## Features
-Many features are supported but tooling still needs to be developed
+Many features listed below are supported but tooling still needs to be developed
 * Reflection generator for C++
 * Reflection supports metadata classes and flags
 * Shaders are reflected and Parameters can be addressed with names